 I have always been one who tends to experiment with her hair.
 I have dyed my hair, curled it, straightened it, and even played with it using a variety of styling tools.
 And you guessed it right, I ended up having split ends!
 Okay, it was my fault, big time.
-This prompted me to figure out what causes the most damage to our hair so that I will be able to avoid it in the future.
+This prompted me to figure out the most common types of hair damage causes in order to not make these mistakes again!

 What is Hair Damage?